How Prenuptial Agreements Work in DC

 What this means is that both you and your future spouse must provide detailed financial information to each other.
 This includes information about your assets, debts, income, interests in property, businesses, trusts, and information about valuable personal property, such as family heirlooms, paintings, rugs, jewelry, etc.

-Once you both have the information about each other’s property, it is easier to determine what will happen to premarital property in terms of any increase in its value over the course of your marriage.
+Once you both have the information about each other’s property, it is easier to determine what will happen to the premarital property in terms of any increase in its value over the course of your marriage.
 You will want to be clear about what will happen to individually owned property such as artwork, jewelry, bank accounts, homes, condos, and other property.

-They are sometimes equally shocked to learn that the money earned from a job during marriage is also considered marital property even if the money earned is deposited into a separately titled account.
+They are sometimes equally shocked to learn that the money earned from a job during the marriage is also considered marital property even if the money earned is deposited into a separately titled account.
 Of course, how all of these assets will be divided in the event of a divorce or in the event of the death of either you or your spouse, can be determined in advance by entering into a Prenuptial Agreement.